erincodes/handy-commands/demo/0-welcome.md

-# Hi, I'm Erin & these are some of my go-to commands
+# Hi, I'm Erin & these are some of my go-to commands/shortcuts

-- Hope they make your life easier!
+Hope they make your life easier too!

 ## About Rubber Ducks